cnrad/lanyard-profile-readme/README.md

 If you don't want people seeing your discriminator (most likely for privacy reasons), append the query param `hideDiscrim=true` to the end of the URL.
 Your discriminator is shown by default.

+### ___Hide Status

+If you don't want people seeing your status, append the query param `hideStatus=true` to the end of the URL.
+Your status is shown by default if you have one.

 ## ___Example URL and result___

 ```